Bribers, Bribers on The Chain, Is Resisting All in Vain? Trustless Consensus Manipulation Through Bribing Contracts: Bribing Contracts: ``Bribers, Bribers On The Chain!''

 The auction mechanism is straightforward.
 The manipulator (the validator controlling $k$ tail slots) first calls $\mathsf{offerBribe()}$ to reveal their $k$ randomness contributions,~\ie $\forall i\in[k]:r^e_{32-i}$.
 Once the epoch's other contributions are public, other validators bid on their preferred outcome by submitting a publish/withhold configuration ($\mathbf{c}_i\in\{0,1\}^{k}$).
 The manipulator is then incentivized to execute the configuration $\mathbf{c}_i$ that attracted the highest total value of bids.

 Finally, to claim their payout, the manipulator must prove which configuration they executed by submitting the relevant block headers from the epoch's conclusion.
 The contract verifies the authenticity of these headers against the on-chain ``blockhash'' history, which is available for up to $8,191$ blocks ($\approx$27.3 hours) per EIP-2935~\cite{vitalik2020eip}.
 By inspecting the timestamps of the verified headers, the contract confirms which slots were missed, determines the executed configuration $\mathbf{c}_i$, and releases the funds.
-The complete pseudocode is available in \Cref{sec:paytobias_implementation}.
+The complete pseudocode of the RANDAO bribery market is available in \Cref{sec:paytobias_implementation}.
+In~\Cref{sec:pay_to_bias_incentives}, we compute a worst-case expected upper bound for the bribe amount to manipulate the RANDAO, whenever the manipulator has exactly $k$ tail slots.